Free PD That Actually Gets It

 Free • Single workshop

 "Stop teaching keywords" — cool, but then what?
 This is the workshop that answers that question.
 I'll show you what I teach instead, plus the routines, sorts, and moves I use for students who really struggle.
-Stacked with free downloads.
+Includes free resources to help you implement what you learned with your students.

 For teachers whose students pull the numbers, pick an operation, and move on.